UCSF-CBI/c4/docs/howto/install-from-source.md

 ### Step 2 - Building

-If the configuration steps completes without errors, it is often straightforward to build ("compile") the software my calling `make`.
+If the configuration steps complete without errors, it is often straightforward to build ("compile") the software my calling `make`.
 The `make` command will use formal build instruction in the `Makefile`, but we don't have to know about those details.
 Just call `make` as in:

 ```sh
 [alice@{{ site.devel.name }} samtools-1.14]$ make